ibm-cloud-docs/hs-crypto/initialize-hsm-cli.md

 {:video: .video}

-# Initializing service instances with the {{site.data.keyword.cloud_notm}} TKE CLI plug-in
+# Initializing service instances using key part files
 {: #initialize-hsm}

-Before you can use the {{site.data.keyword.hscrypto}} instance (service instance for short), you need to first initialize your service instance by loading the [master key](#x2908413){: term} to your service instance.
-You can choose to load the master key from smart cards with the {{site.data.keyword.IBM_notm}} {{site.data.keyword.hscrypto}} Management Utilities or from your workstation with the {{site.data.keyword.cloud_notm}} Trusted Key Entry (TKE) command-line interface (CLI) plug-in.
-To load the master key with {{site.data.keyword.cloud_notm}} TKE CLI plug-in, follow these steps.
+Before you can use your {{site.data.keyword.hscrypto}} instance, you need to first initialize your service instance by loading the master key.
+This topic guides you through the steps to initialize your service instance by using key part files through {{site.data.keyword.cloud_notm}} TKE CLI plug-in.
 {: shortdesc}

-For an introduction to the options of service instance initialization and other fundamental concepts, see [Introduction to service instance initialization](/docs/hs-crypto?topic=hs-crypto-introduce-service) and {{site.data.keyword.hscrypto}} [components and concepts](/docs/hs-crypto?topic=hs-crypto-understand-concepts).
+For an introduction to the approaches of service instance initialization and the related fundamental concepts, see [Initializing service instances](/docs/hs-crypto?topic=hs-crypto-introduce-service) and [Introducing service instance initialization approaches](/docs/hs-crypto?topic=hs-crypto-initialize-instance-mode).

-The following diagram gives you an overview of steps you need to take to initialize the service instance.
+The following diagram gives you an overview of steps you need to take to initialize the service instance using master key parts stored in files.
 Click each step on the diagram for detailed instructions.

 <figure>
   <img usemap="#home_map1" border="0" class="image" id="image_ztx_crb_f1b2" src="/image/hsm_initialization_flow.svg" width="750" alt="Click each step to get more details on the flow." />